stefanorueda/slush-frontend/README.md

 - [x] Even Split button
 - [x] Validation for matching total and split
 - [x] Unit tests for backend validation logic

+### 🚀 Additional UX Enhancements (Beyond the Task)
+- ✅ Toast notification on submit success/fail
+- ✅ Disabled Submit button when split is invalid
+- ✅ Loading state when validating with backend
+- ✅ Animated transitions when adding/removing participant rows

 ---